SPCA Animal Behaviour Day

 Due to financial difficulties, SPCA Waikato closed temporarily to the public in December 2016 pending a review and restructure with a view to enabling the Branch to re-open with a financially sustainable level of service.

-A part of that review included in the local Committee requesting the Branch be taken into voluntary administration by the RNZSPCA National Office and resigning.
-Full Governance of SPCA Waikato is now undertaken by the RZNSPCA National Office and the RNZSPCA National Board.
+A part of that review included in the local Committee requesting the Centre be taken into voluntary administration by the RNZSPCA National Office and resigning.

-Under new management SPCA Waikato has finically stabilised however SPCA Waikato is a charity that receives no automatic government funding, so fundraising and community support is essential to long-term success, and to continue to build on progress to date.
+Under new management the SPCA Waikato Centre has financially stabilised.
+However, the SPCA is a charity that receives no automatic government funding, so fundraising and community support is essential to long-term success of the Waikato Centre, and to continue to build on progress to date.

 Q - What does the future hold for SPCA Waikato?

 The future looks bright for SPCA Waikato and all SPCAs’ across New Zealand following the RNZSPCA Annual General Meeting held in Auckland on 17th June 2017.
-SPCA delegates from around the country voted in favour of the One SPCA proposal which will unite all of our separate locally governed and financed Centres into one organisation.
+SPCA delegates from around the country voted in favour of the One SPCA proposal which united all of our separate locally governed and financed Centres into one organisation from 1 November 2017

 Our previous structure was not sustainable or fit-for-purpose.
 The One SPCA will strengthen our organisation allowing the SPCA to do more for the vulnerable animals in Waikato and across New Zealand.